-We use ground-based surface fine dust concentration measurements over the US from the Interagency Monitoring of Protected Visual Environments (IMPROVE, http://vista.cira.colostate.edu/Improve/ http://views.cira.colostate.edu/fed/DataWizard/) network.
-The IMPROVE network provides 24-hr average fine dust concentrations data every third day over the national parks in the United States.
-We also include a climatology of dust surface concentrations measurements over 1981-2000 from independent dust measurement sites over the globe (Kok et al. 2020).
-We use those sites (12 in total) (Figure S1) that are either in the dust belt across Northern Hemisphere or sites relatively close to the weak emission regions in the Southern Hemisphere to evaluate our dust simulation.
+We use ground-based surface fine dust concentration measurements over the US from the Interagency Monitoring of Protected Visual Environments (IMPROVE, http://vista.cira. colostate.edu/Improve/, last access: 8 June 2020) network.
+The IMPROVE network provides 24 h average fine dust concentration data every third day over the national parks in the United States.
+We also include a climatology of dust surface concentration measurements over 1981-2000 from independent dust measurement sites across the globe (Kok et al., 2020).
+We use those sites (12 in total) (Fig. S1 in the Supplement) that are either in the dust belt across Northern Hemisphere or sites relatively close to the weak emission regions in the Southern Hemisphere to evaluate our dust simulation.

 We compare the simulated AOD and dust concentrations with measurements using reduced major axis linear regression.
-We report root mean square error (E), correlation (R) and slope (M).
+We report root mean square error (E), correlation (R)and slope (M).